Nashville Murder Defense Lawyer

 What are possible defenses against murder charges?

-Defenses vary but may include self-defense, lack of intent, mistaken identity, or insanity.
-Your attorney will examine case details to determine the most effective defense strategy for a favorable outcome.
+Defenses to murder charges vary but may include self-defense, lack of intent, mistaken identity, or insanity.
+Your lawyer will examine case details to determine the most effective defense strategy for a favorable outcome.

 Will my case go to trial, or can it be resolved without one?

-Not all murder cases go to trial.
+Not all homicide cases go to trial.
 Some may resolve through plea agreements if in your best interest.
-However, a dedicated attorney will prepare for trial and advocate for your rights if a plea is unsuitable.
+However, a dedicated murder defense lawyer will prepare for trial and advocate for your rights if a plea is unsuitable.

 What impact does illegally obtained evidence have on my case?